 RECOMMENDED: Overview of the K-1 Visa Process

 After USCIS approves the petition and the case transitions to the National Visa Center, immigration officials need to know that the potential visa holder will not be dependent on U.S. government for financial support.
-Many K-1 visa applicants may need to the assistance of the U.S. fiancé to submit Form I-134, Affidavit of Support.
+Many K-1 visa applicants may need to the assistance of the U.S. fiancé to submit Form I-134, Declaration of Financial Support.

-Financial Sponsor: I-134 Affidavit of Support
+Financial Sponsor: I-134 Declaration of Financial Support

 The focus of this article is the financial sponsorship for the K-1 visa holder.
 Like most visa applicants, the K-1 visa applicant must show that he or she is not likely to become a public charge while in the United States.
 In other words, the government needs to be reasonably certain that the foreign national visitor will not become dependent on the government for public assistance.
 The U.S. citizen petitioner (or even another party) may sponsor the individual to remove this concern.